Frequently asked questions on the legal issues relating to bank holidays

 - There is a limited ability to carry leave over the four-week ‘European minimum’ from one holiday year to the next, subject to agreement between employer and worker.

-COVID-19: The government announced a temporary and immediate relaxation of the rules on carrying over untaken holiday on 27 March 2020 in response to the COVID-19 emergency.
+COVID-19: The government announced a two-year relaxation of the rules on carrying over untaken holiday on 27 March 2020 in response to the COVID-19 emergency.
 The Working Time (Coronavirus)(Amendment) Regulations 2020 allow workers to carry over leave they have been unable to take due to the Coronavirus outbreak into the next two leave years.

 Acas guidance advises that reasons for being unable to take leave could include: